-Now imagine a parental population with phenotypic mean \overline{P}p , with directional selection moving this to \overline{P}'p , yielding a change of $S = \overline{P}'p - \overline{P}p$.
+The heritability of a trait is, in turn, directly related to the response to selection.
+Imagine a parental population with phenotypic mean \overline{P}p prior to selection, with directional selection then moving this to \overline{P}'p , yielding a change of $S = \overline{P}'p - \overline{P}p$.
 This difference S in mean phenotypes prior to reproduction is called the selection differential.
-As an example, Figure 9.9 shows a situation in which an initial phenotype distribution (black bell-shaped curve) is shifted to the right by viability selection (red curve).
+As an example, Figure 9.10 shows a situation in which an initial phenotype distribution (black bell-shaped curve) is shifted to the right by viability selection (red curve).
 The diagonal line denotes the parent-offspring regression.
 If there were perfect transmission of phenotypes across generations, i.e., if $H^2 = 1$, the mean offspring phenotype would be identical to that of the selected parent generation, and the response to selection (R) would equal the selection differential.
-However, if there is environmental variance for the trait, such transmission will be less than perfect because the parental phenotypes deviate from their underlying genotypic values.
+However, if there is environmental variance for the trait, the slope of the parent-offspring regression will be < 1, and transmission will be less than perfect because the parental phenotypes deviate from their underlying genotypic values.
+This is often referred to regression towards mediocrity.
 If there is no genetic variation, there will be no permanent selection response at all.